SahilSSalunke/superninja/_services/float.md

 ---
-title: "Business of float"
+title: "Cash Float"
 date: 2025-10-28T12:35:46+10:00
 featured: true
 weight: 1
 ---

-Float is upfront money that a business generates that can earn a return till the service or product is due. “
+"Cash Float" or simply "Float" is upfront money that a business generates that can earn a return till the service or product is due.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)